First-time coaches, this handy rundown is just for you

 Refs in rec leagues can be more flexible with the rules, especially with younger players.
 A 7-year-old who throws his hands up as a reflex might get an explanation from the ref, not a foul.

 Offside.
 First things first – it’s “offside,” not “offsides.”
-And it’s a bit baffling for both new coaches and parents.
+And the offside rule is a bit baffling for both new coaches and parents.
 According to FIFA, “a player is offside if he/she is nearer to their opponents’ goal line than both the ball and the second last opponent.”
-Got it?

 Well, there’s more.
 A player is only called for being offside if he/she is involved in active play, like receiving a pass.
 Technically, a player can hang out by the goal, as long as the ball’s nowhere nearby.
 Luckily, explains Condone, “many recreation associations don’t have offside, especially at the younger ages.”

 Four types of kicks, explained

 Kickoff.
 Games start with a kick off.
 A coin toss usually determines which team is doing the kicking.
 Players are in position on their side of the field – hopefully not doing cartwheels.
 The ball starts on the ground in the center of the field and the player taking the kickoff can kick the ball in any direction, so long as it moves.